the stones as found, their unique shape and size, inspires the working of each

 the stones find me

 The wilderness has always be a great source of inspiration for artist!
-Authenticity is critical to the making of art.
+Authenticity is critical to making art.
 Each Skystone is forever linked to a singular place, its inhabits, and the minerals that prevail.
 These beautiful places are discovered by navigating abandoned mine and dirt public roads,

 When the roads end or became impassable, the walking journey begins!
 The expeditions are rarely planned, guided by whim and curiosity, challenged by the physical and metaphysical realms, the unknown is the only known.
 All of the stones, rocks, minerals, and crystals begin their journey to studio and eventually a-one-of-a-kind treasure!